Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!

 botanical park Crete

-There are hundreds of species you can see in the Garden, from very exotic fruit and tropical trees to local herbs and citrus.
+The garden has hundreds of species, from exotic fruit and tropical trees to local herbs and citrus.

-Among the plants you can check, there are berries, grapes, and a lot of beautiful flowers as well some of them truly unique in shape, color, and fragrance.
-You can discover the plants such as coffee and cotton, or several varieties of nuts.
+Among the plants you can check are berries, grapes, and many beautiful flowers, some of them truly unique in shape, color, and fragrance.
+You can also discover plants such as coffee, cotton, or several varieties of nuts.

 botanical park Crete

-In the pond, at the bottom of the circuit, there are several species of birds, including geese, ducks, and peacocks.
-You can also see turtles, donkeys, deer, and the local wild goat, the kri kri.
+At the bottom of the circuit, there is a pond with several species of birds, including geese, ducks, and peacocks.
+You can also see turtles, donkeys, deer, and the local wild goat, agrimi (often erroneously called kri kri).

 Native Species of Crete